MuscleMap/MuscleMap/README.md

     2. **Step 2** — Check your system CUDA version (terminal)

         If PyTorch indicates that CUDA is available, then the system is functioning correctly.
-If PyTorch indicates that it is not available, verify whether your system has a compatible NVIDIA driver installed by opening a terminal and running the following command:
+If PyTorch indicates that it is not available, verify whether your system has a compatible driver installed by opening a terminal and running the following command:

         ```bash
         nvidia-smi #for NVIDIA/CUDA